 Additional loan forgiveness in an amount not to exceed 65% of the revenue from administrative fees collected in the prior fiscal year may be provided in SFY 2021 from the Administration Cash Fund, most notably if a state source of forgiveness funding is required for a project.
 All levels of forgiveness will be reported in the Finding of No Significant Impact Statement (FNSI) or Categorical Exclusion (CatEx), whichever is issued for a project, before the loan agreement is signed.
+Lastly, additional forgiveness may be added to new loans, wherein a past borrower agrees to amend existing DWSRF loan agreements and the Department's prepayment requirements.
+The added forgiveness amount would be equivalent to the refinancing savings permissible under the CWSRF program.

-II.
-LONG-TERM AND SHORT-TERM GOAL STATEMENTS FOR THE DWSRF PROGRAM
+LONG-TERM AND SHORT-TERM GOAL STATEMENTS FOR THE II.
+DWSRF PROGRAM